schleuder/schleuder-website/docs/index.md

     yum install schleuder schleuder-cli

-This repository also provides you with a package for [schleuder-web](https://0xacab.org/schleuder/schleuder-web/).
-Refer to its documentation on how to get schleuder-web up and running.

-Once installed and configured you can run `schleuder install` to finalize the setup of schleuder.
+Afterwards run `schleuder install` to finalize the setup of Schleuder.
 This creates neccessary directories, copies example configs, etc. If you see errors about missing write permissions please follow the advice given.

-#### Gem / Source installation
+{: .note}
+The copr-repository also provides you with a package for [schleuder-web](https://0xacab.org/schleuder/schleuder-web/).
+Please read the documentation of schleuder-web on how to get it up and running.

+#### From Ruby-Gem

-For install instructions for gem or source-based installations please see the [README](https://0xacab.org/schleuder/schleuder/blob/master/README.md#installing-schleuder) of Schleuder.
+For instructions on how to install from rubygems please see the [README](https://0xacab.org/schleuder/schleuder/blob/master/README.md#installing-schleuder) of Schleuder.

 #### Puppet

-To automate the installation and configuration of schleuder, schleuder-cli, schleuder-web (on CentOS 7) and to create/destroy schleuder lists, there is a [schleuder puppet module](https://0xacab.org/schleuder/puppet-schleuder).
+There is a [schleuder puppet module](https://0xacab.org/schleuder/puppet-schleuder) to automate the installation and configuration of schleuder, schleuder-cli, and schleuder-web, and the creation and deletion of schleuder lists.
 Have a look at its [README](https://0xacab.org/schleuder/puppet-schleuder/blob/master/README.md) on how to use it.
-We would like to extend the module to Debian as well - help highly appreciated.
+Currenty it works for CentOS 7, but we would like to make it work for Debian as well - help would be highly appreciated.

 ### Configuration